go-dazz/dazz/README.md

 # dazz
-dazz :rocket: is a web framework written in Go with a focus on simplicity high performance
+dazz :rocket: opinioated is a web framework written in Go with a focus on simplicity and high performance.
+It's built on top of fasthttp.